-to the US pipeline network and carry syn-Bevond Keystone, there have been crude on to US Gulf Coast refineries for other pipeline proposals to get syncrude processing.
-The saga of Keystone has from Alberta to consuming markets, via the rumbled on for most of the Obama presi-\$8 billion Northern Gateway pipeline from dency, finally culminating in a presidential Bruderheim near Edmonton, Alberta to Kitiveto which the Senate failed to overturn mat on Canada's west coast, or via a line in March.
-In the meantime, the syncrude east to refineries in eastern Canada (Figis travelling by rail instead, and although ure 2).
-Northern Gateway has also faced considerable opposition, but the Canadian there have been problems with cross-border capacity, it is estimated that up to 1 government finally approved it last year.
-At million bbl/d can be transported that way. the moment its projected on-stream date US Gulf Coast refineries have been set up is 2018, but opposition from Canadian to deal with heavy Canadian syncrudes.
-First Nation groups continues. so the economic imperative remains and in spite of the tight oil boom, the recov-United States ery of natural gas liquids (NGLs) from gas Several other countries have oil sands fracking has meant that the US has had a surplus of lighter fractions which often reserves, including Russia, Congo and need to be blended with heavier crudes Madagascar, but these are all much for processing smaller and less well characterised deposphur extracted at the site
+to the US pipeline network and carry syncrude on to US Gulf Coast refineries for processing.
+The saga of Keystone has rumbled on for most of the Obama presidency, finally culminating in a presidential veto which the Senate failed to overturn in March.
+In the meantime, the syncrude is travelling by rail instead, and although there have been problems with cross-border capacity, it is estimated that up to 1 million bbl/d can be transported that way.
+US Gulf Coast refineries have been set up to deal with heavy Canadian syncrudes, so the economic imperative remains, and in spite of the tight oil boom, the recovery of natural gas liquids (NGLs) from gas fracking has meant that the US has had a surplus of lighter fractions which often need to be blended with heavier crudes for processing.